margaritahumanitarian/helpafamily/README.md

 # donate.margaritahumanitarian.org

-This is the donate site for Margarita Humanitarian.
+This is the forthcoming "Donate" page for Margarita Humanitarian Foundation.

 ## Installation